 A camera’s motion detection ability is a functionality that’s necessary for all security cameras—not only outdoor units.

 Cameras with motion detection capabilities are designed to send you notifications when motion is observed.
 As a result, you’re alerted of any suspicious activity so that you can further investigate the situation if necessary.

 Field of View

 To capture as much of the surroundings as possible, you need to consider the field of view of the camera.
-This basically refers to how wide an angle a camera can record.
+This refers to how wide an angle a camera can record.
 Knowing a camera’s field of view allows you to determine where you’ll place it and whether you’ll need more than one.

 Some manufacturers took it a step further by designing cameras that not only record images, but produce sound too.
-Such a feature will work to your advantage if you want to give your child or delivery man an instruction via the camera.
+Such a feature will work to your advantage if you want to give your child or delivery man instruction via the camera.

-You have the option of purchasing a unit that allows for two way communication so that you can interact with people on the other end.
+You have the option of purchasing a unit that allows for two-way communication so that you can interact with people on the other end.